commandf1/LPXCracker/README.md

 1. download the crack from release page
 2. put it in the 'plugins' dir
-3. add a jvm arguments `--add-opens=java.base/java.lang=ALL-UNNAMED`
+3. add a jvm argument (if your java version is higher than 1.8) `--add-opens=java.base/java.lang=ALL-UNNAMED`
 4. Run the server!